-The salary of investment banking in Brazil is not exciting.
+The investment banking salaries in Brazil are not exciting.
 If you consider the exchange rate of Brazilian Real with United States Dollars, you would see that 1 Real means only 0.30 USD.

 Now, let’s look at the average investment banking salaries in Brazil first and then we will discuss further.

 When investment bankers all around the world are earning at least six figures, salaries in Investment Banking in Brazil really looks dim.
 However, for local candidates maybe this is a great compensation.

 Investment Banking in Brazil – Exit opportunities

 People in Brazil don’t look for exit opportunities most of the times.
 Because, it’s hard to get into investment banking and in private equity, there are fewer chances of career growth.

 In private equity in Brazil, people get hired directly out of college and they get paid pretty less.
 So, you can understand why investment bankers don’t like to go into private equity.